offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

 The Viterbi algorithm requires a Viterbi graph.
-A Viterbi graph is essentially an HMM that's been exploded out to represent all possible hidden state transitions for an emitted sequence.
+A Viterbi graph is essentially an HMM that's been exploded out to represent all possible hidden state transitions for an emitted sequence (exploded HMM).
 For example, consider the HMM diagram below.

 ```{svgbob}
                    +--------+